rainbow494/arch-1/doc/en-us/an-epic-tripadvisor-update-why-not-run-on-the-cloud-the-gran.markdown

 **Lost Data** - EC2 provides a nice level of abstraction for data storage through EBS volumes.
 To extend  the storage of our database instances, we simply created 1 TB EBS volumes for each, attached them to the instance, and mounted them using the “mkfs” and “mount” Unix commands.

-<span>We ran into a few problems using the EBS volumes.
+    We ran into a few problems using the EBS volumes.
 When we were remounting one EBS volume to another instance, the cloud somehow dropped all of our restored members data when transferring one EBS volume to another instance, and we had to spend half a day restoring the database on that instance.
 Also, we hit problems when trying to resize EBS volumes from snapshots, using commands like “tunefs” and “resize2fs”.
-The instances that used these resized volumes ran into instance reachability errors a day later, and we had to run “e2fsck” for several hours to clean them up.</span>
+The instances that used these resized volumes ran into instance reachability errors a day later, and we had to run “e2fsck” for several hours to clean them up.

-<span>Of course, we could have made some critical mistake in mounting and resizing processes, and so are not overly concerned about this behavior from EC2\.
+    Of course, we could have made some critical mistake in mounting and resizing processes, and so are not overly concerned about this behavior from EC2\.
 We’ve found that, generally, the availability of AMIs and EBS snapshots helps us to spin up new database instances quickly.
 For example, if we wanted to split the data on dbs001x into two machines, we need only create an image of dbs001x, launch a new instance from that, and redirect traffic appropriately.
 Obviously, this capability is limited only to read-only databases, and creating an image of a 1 TB device is often an overnight job.
 We are still looking into other ways to improve database redundancy and scalability.
-Our current live-site uses heartbeat and DRDB for recovery purposes, and we’d be interested in seeing how that can be applied to EC2\.</span>
+Our current live-site uses heartbeat and DRDB for recovery purposes, and we’d be interested in seeing how that can be applied to EC2\.

 **Unequal instances** - At one point, we tried to benchmark the CPU performance of our front and back end servers, all of which were m2.xlarge size.
-We timed a simple math operation, 2^2^20, using the command <span>bc</span> <span>and found that the times fell into two different groups, with statistical significance.
+We timed a simple math operation, 2^2^20, using the command     bc         and found that the times fell into two different groups, with statistical significance.
 We ran cpuid on the tested instances, and faster group was running on dual 2.40 GHz processors, while the slower group was running on dual 2.66 GHz processors.
-While this was not a major problem in our site’s functionality, it made it harder to determine what computing power was at our disposal.</span>
+While this was not a major problem in our site’s functionality, it made it harder to determine what computing power was at our disposal.

-<span>Also, about 10% of our front end machines would fail to bounce properly, even though they were all the same size and same AMI.
-Again, this may have been an unforeseen problem with our configuration, rather than Amazon’s.</span>
+    Also, about 10% of our front end machines would fail to bounce properly, even though they were all the same size and same AMI.
+Again, this may have been an unforeseen problem with our configuration, rather than Amazon’s.

 **Negative Times** - Normally low times are a cause for celebration.
 But when we analyzed some recent timing logs, we found that some minimum service call times were negative.
 These timing statistics were calculated with calls to Java.currentTimeMillis().
 We’re still investigating this, and would be interested in trying to replicate the problem with a simple Java app.

 **Steal Cycles** - When we run m2.xlarge instances, we expected to have steal cycles of 1 or 2%.
 However, we experience jitters of up to 7-8% for a minute or two when the front ends are under load.
 Our Amazon contact told us that this was just due to the load on each instance.

-<span>Also, we ran an experiment on an m1.small instance where we took over its CPU usage with a math calculation.
+    Also, we ran an experiment on an m1.small instance where we took over its CPU usage with a math calculation.
 Running top showed that 98% of this was used for the math, and 2% was stolen.
 However, on Cloudwatch, Amazon’s monitoring service, the instance appeared to be running at 98% CPU utilization, rather than the full 100%.
 This can cause some problems with larger steal cycles, because it would be impossible to determine if an instance is maxed out due to steal cycles, or if it is “underutilized”.
-In general, we would’ve liked to see more guarantees on CPU performance.</span>
+In general, we would’ve liked to see more guarantees on CPU performance.

 **Multi-cast** - Is not supported.
 We use JGroups and it depends on this to work.
 We were told to use either vCider, or vpncubed, to simulate multi-cast. vCider would require that we upgrade to CentOS 6, and vpncubed has a long setup time.
 This was lower on our priority list, but we would like to explore these options more in the future.